Translation Awards

 General Rules

 Translations should be sent before Aug.
-31, 2024, as email attachments in PDF format to ktimes.translation@gmail.com with the subject “The Korea Times Translation Awards.”
+31, 2025, as email attachments in PDF format to ktimes.translation@gmail.com with the subject “The Korea Times Translation Awards.”

-The Korean originals should be scanned and submitted as an attached PDF file along with the translations; if this is impossible for some reason, one hard copy must be mailed to the Culture Desk at The Korea Times by the same due date.
+The Korean originals should be scanned and submitted as an attached PDF file along with the translations; if this is impossible for some reason, one hard copy must be mailed to the K-Culture Desk at The Korea Times by the same due date.

 In both categories, the jury will be looking for accurate and persuasive translations that attempt to render in English the literary merit of significant works of contemporary literature.